wide-vsix/vsixpi/README.md

 When the writing is completed, the SD card will be remounted as `system-boot`.
 Copy all the files under the `cloud-config` directory to this area and overwrite the default cloud-config.

 Connect LAN cable to the onboard NIC, insert the SD card, and turn on the power. cloud-init is called during the initial boot sequence, and this is why the first startup takes a relatively long time - it is about 30 minutes in the author's environment, though it depends mainly on your network bandwidth.
 Note that your Pi will automatically reboot once during the cloud-init setup.
-Wait until the console is entirely silent.
+Hang tight until the console is entirely silent.

 You will see a Wi-Fi named VSIX-FREE-WIFI by default.
 If you connect it with `Adios,IPv4!`, RDNSS will complete the address configuration and ready you to experience the vSIX access service - of course, you can change the SSID and password.
-Welcome to vSIX; let's test your connectivity at [test-ipv6.com](https://test-ipv6.com/)!
+Welcome to vSIX!
+Let's test your connectivity at [test-ipv6.com](https://test-ipv6.com/).

 **FYI:** [iNonius Project](https://inonius.net/) provides the speed test service for both IPv4 and IPv6.

+If you need further assistance, don't hesitate to ask questions at [#helpme](https://app.slack.com/client/T022V857XM4/C02DBTWM0JX) of our Slack.
+The vSIX developers will support you one by one for any kind of request.

 ## Hints and tips from vSIX developers
 Below are hints and tips for the advanced use of vSIX Pi.